arild/akka-workshop/README.md

-### Introduction to Akka
+### Akka hands-on

-This workshop gives an introduction to Akka via slides and hands-on exercises

-Setup that should be done before the workshop:
+Setup for Scala exercises that should be done before the workshop:

 1. Install Scala-plugin for IDE
        * Eclipse: